tmaiaroto/discfg/README.md

 ```

 Would create a table in DynamoDB with the provided name in the API endpoint path and would
-also configure it with the given settings from the POST body.
+also configure it with the given settings from the PUT body.
 In the case of DynamoDB these
 setings are the read and write capacity units (by default 1 write and 2 read).